mage-os/mage-os-website/src/pages/blog/mage-os-update-2022-week-7.md

 layout: '@/layouts/post.astro'
 date: 2022-02-20
 title: Week 7 of 2022
-description: An update on last months progress on Mage-OS
+description: An update on last week's progress on Mage-OS
 ---

 Welcome to an update fresh out of the Mage-OS kitchen.